athol-de/smart_doorbell/README.md

 __getting the master ready__

 The master works similar, also using WiFiManager for an easy configuration of the WiFi without hardcoding the credentials.
 But first, we have to change the code according to your personal preferences and accounts.
-For that open master.ino in your favorite IDE and start changing it.
+For that open master.c in your favorite IDE and start changing it.

 If there are features you don't want to use, e.g. OTA or MQTT, make sure to delete everything belonging to that feature (or make it a comment).